illia-ua/Game-Design-Metropolia/README.md

-I'm Illia and this is my first commit for Game Design.
+I'm Illia Udovichenko and this is gone to be my Game Design project.